Big data approach to Kazhdan-Lusztig polynomials: Density A: Percentage of nonzero KL polynomials

 \end{enumerate}

-Before explaining the data, let us explain \emph{grid plots of matrices}: One visualizes a matrix with $\R_{\geq 0}$ entries as is with a heat map, where the temperature corresponds to the size of the entry.
-We use black as the coldest=smallest entry and white as the hottest=biggest entry.
-For example,

-Using the lexicographical order in one-line notation, we can form a matrix $(\KL{v}{w}(\vpar=1))_{v,w\in\sym}\in\N^{2}$, and for $\sank=2$ the above picture arises.
-Here are a few other ranks ($\sank=3$ should be compared with \autoref{E:Sym3}), with the convention that if all entries are zero or one, then there is only one plot:
+We use the lexicographical order on the one-line notation to totally order permutations.
+We can then form two matrices: a) The binary plot matrix $B=(b_{v,w})_{v,w\in\sym}$, where $b_{vw}=1$ if $\KL{v}{w}\neq 0$, and $b_{vw}=0$ otherwise.
+This matrix has only entries in $\{0,1\}$ with $0$ colored black. b) We also use the heat plot matrix $H=\big(\KL{v}{w}(\vpar=1)\big)_{v,w\in\sym}$, with entries in $\N$.
+Using a heat map, for $\sank=2$ the picture \autoref{sec3-first} arises where the two matrices are actually the same.
+The figures \autoref{sec3-1} and \autoref{sec3-2} show a few other ranks ($\sank=3$ should be compared with \autoref{E:Sym3}), with the convention that $B$ is illustrated on the left and $H$ on the right, and if all entries are zero or one, then there is only one plot, since the matrices $B$ and $H$ agree.
+For these, as before, the higher resolution images in \cite{LaTuVa-kl-big-data-code} may provide a clearer view of the patterns.
+The percentage of nonzero entries, the average entry, and the intensity are then in \autoref{sec3-3}.